AnonyFriday/_PROJECT_SocialMediaWeb/README.md

 - List of favourite post.

 ### Admin page
-- See reported posts/users.
+- Post manager: see user-reported posts, search content, hide posts, delete posts.
-- Ability to delete, modify posts, delete users.
+- User manager: see all user, search users, delete account, block users from logging in.
-- Dashboard to see analytics of website content.
+- Dashboard: see analytics charts of data, such as number of posts, accounts, messages, genders...